chenning93/chenning93.github.io/README.md

-# Difan Zou - Academic Homepage
+# Ning Chen - Academic Homepage

 A modern, responsive academic homepage built with HTML, CSS, and JavaScript.